fcast7/Hopf_Delay_Toolbox/README.txt

 *Loads MEG spectral features from HCP MEG 89 subjects (Power Spectrum) and simulations features (Power Spectrum) (load 'MEG_Fitting.mat').
 Then, it measures and plots the model performance (Squared Euclidean Distance and Correlation)*

 3) MOM_analysis.mat
-*Loads the baseline (no delay, optimal coupling in our ms), measures MOMs (5std above the baseline) for each band, measure MOMs Size, Duration, Occupancy; plots MOMs in all brain areas for a given optimal point and bars for size, duration, occupancy*
+*Loads the baseline (no delay, optimal coupling in our ms), measures MOMs in one optimal point (simu) (5std above the baseline) for each band, measure MOMs Size, Duration, Occupancy; plots MOMs in time in all brain areas for a given optimal point and bars for size, duration, occupancy; makes the video of MOMs in the optimal point over time*
 3.1) subplot_tight.mat
 *better than "subplot" - it helps in generating tight figures avoiding too much space between plots*